-Pa There were two serious incidents which the rapid review panels ncluded did not require a further LCSPR - for Child M and Child O. Some of the themes raised within these reviews included: trusted reationships & attempts to achieve positive engagement; collaboration, child's voice in safety planning, timely information sharing and use of escalation processes; school attendance and creative approaches, and prioritisation of safeguarding first approach.
+There were two serious incidents which the rapid review panels and Child O6. me of the themes raised within these reviews included: trusted relationships & attempts to achieve positive engagement; edllaboration, child's voice in safety planning, timely information sharing and use of escalation processes; school attendance and creative approaches, and prioritisation of safeguarding first approach.